 More about us:

 What we’re not

-Bristol Autism Support is an independent organisation.
+Bristol Autism Support is an independent, registered charity.
 We are not affiliated with any other charities or organisations.
 We are not:

 Bristol Autism Project, which provides activities for children diagnosed with autism.
-Their telephone number is 01179 038250 and their email address is firstname.lastname@example.org.
-Please click here to learn more about the Project.
+This is run by FACE Filton.
+Click here to visit their website

 We are also not affiliated in any way with The National Autistic Society.